-- To comply with all City policies, porcedures and regulations.
+- To comply with all City policies, procedures and regulations.

-The second Wednesday of each month, at 5:30pm.
-The current meeting place is in the old council chambers at City Hall, 710 East Mullan.
+The first Wednesday of each month, at 4:00pm.
+The meeting room is in Conference Room #6 at City Hall, 710 East Mullan.

 All meetings are open to the public and publicized to allow and promote public participation in the decisions of the Committee.